nwcadence/edX-DEV212x-Intro-to-DevOps/docs/Lab4-Win_.NET/edX-DEV212x-Lab4-Win_.NET.md

 1. Create an Azure Service Endpoint in Visual Studio Team Services
 	* Log in to your VSTS account.
-	* Open the project administration page by clicking the gear icon in the upper right.
+	* Open the project administration page by clicking the gear icon in the upper right of the blue menu (approximately the middle of the screen).

 		![](media/1.png)
 	* Click on the Services tab